 As previously reported by Playbill.com, the 2013 Theater Hall of Fame inductees include actors Cherry Jones and Ellen Burstyn; directors Jerry Zaks, George C. Wolfe and Lynne Meadow; producer Cameron Mackintosh; designer David Hays; and, posthumously, playwright Lorraine Hansberry.

 Terry Hodge Taylor produced.

+The ceremony will be followed by dinner at the New York Friars Club.
+The invitation-only evening benefits the Theater Hall Of Fame Fellowship Fund.
 Founded in 1971 by James M. Nederlander, Earl Blackwell, Gerard Oestreicher and L. Arnold Weissberger, the Theater Hall of Fame honors Lifetime Achievement in the American Theater.